gabrpark/actwave/README.md

 Succesful post of a event that is visible for all users.
 The users can register for the event.

+Go to the actwave_web directory.
+Run this command on your terminal:
+'''python manage.py runserver'''

 ### Break down into end to end tests

 Users can post and regist for events on the website.